 Consumers in the mid 1950s were targeted using various menstrual discourses that preyed on their insecurities, fostering feelings of shame, embarrassment and unworthiness, around their monthly period.
 Popular ideas that circulated included telling women their husbands would leave them, their friends would outcast them, and their lives would fall apart if they didn’t treat the ailment that is menstruation using these feminine hygiene cleaning products.
 Although we now know the vagina is self-cleaning and douches are unsafe, back then it was socially unacceptable to use these products regularly.

 Even advertisements for menstrual pads were sold as sanitary products for feminine hygiene, and often referred to menstruation as women’s “oldest hygienic problem.”
-Another main selling point was discreetness when purchasing and disposing of pads to avoid embarrassment – so much so that period products were often stocked behind the pharmacist counter and silent purchase coupons were used so that no words needed to be exchanged.
+Another main selling point was discreetness when purchasing and disposing of pads to avoid embarrassment.
+So much so that period products were often stocked behind the pharmacist counter.
+Silent purchase coupons were used so that no words needed to be exchanged.

 The Term Feminine Hygiene Today

-A lot of companies, like ours (Diva International), have chosen to ditch this outdated term and replace it with words like “menstrual product”, “period product”, “period care” – you get the idea.
+A lot of companies, like ours (Diva International), have chosen to ditch this outdated term.
+We replace it with words like “menstrual product”, “period product”, “period care” – you get the idea.

 Although the menstrual care industry has made huge strides with how menstrual products are advertised, the term feminine hygiene is still a topic of debate.

-Some may call this topic irrelevant because “they’re just words”, but the reality is that words carry powerful messages, passed down through generations.
+Some may call this topic irrelevant because “they’re just words”.
+The reality is that words carry powerful messages, passed down through generations.
 A century of using feminine hygiene in reference to menstrual care just further discourages self-acceptance and supports negative thinking around the topic of menstruation.
 This is the exact opposite of what our community of DivaCup users is all about.